PramodSamota/Project-Manager/Readme.md

 - 🛡️ Error handling middleware

 ## API Documentation
-For detailed API documentation, please refer to the [API Docs](docs/api.md) once the server is running.
+For detailed API documentation, clone the project and run on localhost and go this url ```http://localhost:5000/api-docs```

 ## Development